simoncfwylb/git201701/readme.txt

-t is a version control system
-git is free softwareeee
+git is a version control system git is free software sssssssssss
-ssssssssss
-sssssssssss